Rams Against Hunger

-To help address financial stress and food insecurity brought about by COVID 19, Rams Against Hunger is now offering a permanent food pantry on campus.
-Hours of operation for the Spring 2021 semester are as follows:
+To help address financial stress and food insecurity, Rams Against Hunger is offering a permanent food pantry on campus.
+Hours of operation for the Fall 2021semester are as follows:

 • Monday: CLOSED